domrod/terraform-examples/hello_flask/README.md

 ### Improvements

 This project is based on one simple instance.
-For a *production* environment, it should be better to use a load balancer ([ELB](https://aws.amazon.com/elasticloadbalancing/)) with multiple instances and an autoscaler.
+For a *production* environment, it should be better to use a load balancer (<a href="(https://aws.amazon.com/elasticloadbalancing/" target="_blank">ELB</a>) with multiple instances and an autoscaler.

 The Nginx proxy pass and the Flask application could also be run on separate instances or containers.